CleepDevice/cleep/README.md

-RaspIot: Transform your raspberry pi in IoT device
+Cleep: Transform your raspberry pi in IoT device
 ==================================================

 Meaning of IoT: